Fadoli/node-red-contrib-function/bench.md

 # About the performance

-Benchmark runned on a non-modified Node-Red `v1.2.9`
+Benchmark runned on a non-modified Node-Red `v1.2.9` on w10

 on an AMD r5 5600x, with 32GB of 3200MHz cl 16-18-18 memory